 Professional Practice Scheme

-The Professional Practice Scheme aims to students’ transition from the academic to the professional world.
-These projects have helped many students realise the connection between what they do in their modules and potential future occupations.
-In 2016, 80% of the total students taking part in the scheme agreed or strongly agreed that their projects where beneficial to their employability.
-It also helped more than 70% of all participants to better understand the crossover between university and the professional world.
+The Professional Practice Scheme aims to support students’ transition from the academic to the professional world.
+These projects help students realise the connection between what they do in their modules and potential future occupations, as well as further develop their employability skills.

-The core idea of this innovative scheme is that a piece of formative or summative work can be used internally (to assess a student’s progression), but also externally, if the content of the work is of interest to an organisation.
+The core idea of this innovative scheme is that a piece of assessment can be used internally (to assess a student’s progression), but also externally, if the content of the work is of interest to an organisation.

-Translate material for museums!
-As part of our Translation Work Experience Modules, students work in groups to translate material for museums/heritage sites.
-Past partners include the Norwich Castle Museum, the Sainsbury Centre and Blickling Hall.
+As part of our translation work experience modules, students have worked in groups to translate material for museums/heritage sites.
+Past partners include the Norwich Castle Museum, the Sainsbury Centre for Visual Arts and Blickling Hall.